mixxxdj/mixxx/source/chapters/user_interface.rst

 VU Meters and Channel Faders
 ----------------------------

-In the center above the Mixxx logo are 4 :term:`VU meters`.
+In the center above the Mixxx logo are 4 :term:`VU meters <vu meter>`.
 The two outer-most VU meters are for each deck, while the 2 inner-most VU meters are the left and right VU meters for the master output.
 The two large faders on either side of the VU meters are the deck volume faders.
 Adjusting these controls the volume of